State Transportation Improvement Program (STIP)

 Once projects are programmed, agencies may begin the project implementation process.
 It is important to note that there are timely use of funds rules associated with STIP projects that are established by statute and outlined in both the STIP Guidelines adopted by the CTC and Chapter 23 of the Local Assistance Program Guidelines.
 This website is designed to provide local agencies and the general public with information regarding STIP guidelines and procedures.
 Several links to other Caltrans websites are provided.

-Chapter 23 of the Local Assistance Program Guidelines manual - This chapter outlines policies and procedures related to STIP projects.
+Chapter 23 of the Local Assistance Program Guidelines Manual This chapter outlines policies and procedures related to STIP projects.
 It contains website references to relevant information sources as well as exhibits and forms necessary for use by agencies implementing STIP projects.
-Chapter 23 supersedes the April 1, 1999, "Procedures for Administering Local Grant Projects in the State Transportation Improvement Program (STIP)" for local highway projects.
+Chapter 23 supersedes the April 1, 1999, "Procedures for Administering Local Grant Projects in the State Transportation Improvement Program (STIP); for local highway projects.
 (CTC 2018 STIP Guidelines and Chapter 23 revisions pending)

 Caltrans' Division of Transportation Programming's website should contain the most current versions of the following:

-LAPG Chapter 23 Forms in MS Word format for use in project implementation:
+LAPG Chapter 23 Exhibits (PDF) in project implementation:

 Please feel free to send comments regarding this web site to the DLA Webmaster.